The role of the risk officer

 This can include making an affirmative decision to implement a new alternative, as well as the decision to maintain the status quo.

-5. Evaluation and Monitoring - The evaluation and monitoring of performance is important, to determine whether the implemented risk management options achieved the stated goals and objectives.
+5. Evaluate and Monitor - The evaluation and monitoring of performance is important, to determine whether the implemented risk management options achieved the stated goals and objectives.
 In addition to assessing performance, organizations should guard against unintended adverse impacts, such as creating additional risk or failing to recognize changes in risk characteristics.